happy family

 Eddie only nodded, though that tiny smile remained.

-Eddie stuck close enough behind him to cast a shadow over J.J.'s heels.
-The kid kept glancing over his shoulder, flinching at passing carriages and weather vanes that creaked with the shifting winds.
+Eddie didn't share his enthusiasm.
+He stuck close enough to shadow J.J.'s heels, glancing over his shoulder at passing carriages and the shifting weather vanes overhead.
+Eddie clutched his doll tighter with every step, and John sometimes noticed him glancing into its red button eyes.

 Then came the first tug.
 Eddie pulled J.J. towards a quiet corner behind a stall.
 Then again, just past the entrance to a narrow alleyway between fabric shops.
-Eddie clutched his doll tighter with every step, and John sometimes noticed him glancing into its red button eyes.

 After the third tug, even J.J. was starting to get annoyed.
 "What's going on?" he huffed.

 "We're being watched."